jedioli/GigFinder/README.txt

 Summary
 ========
-Our core algorithm consists of three modules:
+Our core algorithm consists of five modules:

     GenreSnoop
         which uses the Last.fm API to match music artists with genre tags,